 During this time, I following my brother Robert’s tendency to take in strays, took on a disabled Vet who was also a photography buddy.
 He lived with us for one year.
 I only charged him $200 a month to live with us.
 He also helped with some of the housekeeping chores.
 Needless to say, life had certainly become interesting very quickly.
 To facilitate the dating process, we both joined Match.com.
 We would on a daily basis compare our communications with perspective partners.
 This provided us with endless amusement.
 It soon became evident that there were a lot of con artist on the web site.
 Many of their stories were word for word duplicates with the ultimate goal of getting money from you.
 One girl even said that she lived in Russia.
 Since her name was too unique to be a fake one, I looked it up on the internet and found out that she was a student at one of our local colleges.
 When I sent her a message asking how this was possible, our communications dried up.
 No surprise there.
 I never did figure out her game because she had never asked for money.
 I am sure it would eventually have happened, she was just much more patient.
 I also found out that many of the women replying never actually read your messages.
 So, I used to have fun sending them crazy messages to see what kind of replies I would get back.
 They, of course, did not match what I had sent them.

-It was not until I had actually take a break from looking for a girlfriend that I met my future wife.
+It was not until I had taken a break from looking for a girlfriend that I met my future wife.
 After 9/11, people found it very distressing to socialize.
 Meetup.com which originated in June 12, 2002 was an answer to this issue.
 Various groups were setup based on special interests.
 Because of the highly transient population in Las Vegas, it became quite popular here.
 There are literally hundreds of specialty meetup groups.
 I used to belong to several of them.
 I was on one organized trip to the world famous Havasu Falls which is located on the Havasupai Indian Reservation in Arizona.
 It is a 10-mile hike down to the falls from the main entrance or landing leading to the trail.
 There is a small town about 7 or so miles on the path where you can get some supplies and food.
 There are also limited cabins you can stay at.
 At the the main falls, there is a fairly large campsite for backpackers and such.
 This was my second trip to the falls, so, I was fairly familiar with the area.
 Our group had two areas marked off, I set up camp at the overflow area which was closer to the main falls.
 I was the first one to set up camp here, and soon several more people followed suit.
-It was a unique situation that followed, that all of those people that camped at the overflow site, and there were 7 or so small groups still keep in touch in one form or another.
-I, of course, keep in very close contact with one lovely lady my third and final wife…the woman of my dreams.
-I met her at the campsite on my first day, and subsequently hit it off.
-We ended up having breakfast together at a local restaurant after I got off work.
-She was working in Utah, and I went to visit her there and to go on a few hikes with her.
-Our relationship soon blossomed and I asked her to move in with me.
-This is where I will end this chapter and will pick up the narrative in Chapter eight.
+What followed was unique in the respect that all of those people that camped at the overflow site still keep in touch with each other.
+I, of course, keep in very close contact with one particularly lovely lady who became my third and final wife…the woman of my dreams.
+I met her at the campsite on my first day, and we subsequently hit it off.
+After our weekend ended we continued to keep in touch.
+She routinely made trips to Las Vegas and we ended up having breakfast together at a local restaurant after I got off work.
+She was working in Zion National Park in Utah at the time.
+This park had some truly amazing hiking trails, so I went to visit her there.
+Where we went on a few hikes together.
+Our relationship soon blossomed and I consequently asked her to move in with me.
+This is where I will end this chapter.
+I will pick up the narrative in Chapter eight.